janphilippfranken/zendo/README.md

-Data, model, and writeup for "Algorithms of Adaptation in Inductive Inference with Symbolic Concepts" (Fränken, Theodoropoulos, & Bramley).
+Data, model, and writeup for "Algorithms of Adaptation in Inductive Inference" (Fränken, Theodoropoulos, & Bramley).

 Correspondence: janphilipp.franken@gmail.com